 - Contains natural, beneficial minerals.

 - Easy to find for free – Find A Spring is a great resource to find spring water near you.

 - Can contain some pollutants – ensure you test the spring water for purity.

 - Can be difficult to access if you don’t have a spring near you.

 - Need large glass containers and transportation to collect it.

 Need additional guidance about cultivating a healthy environment in every room of your home?
-Click here to get on the waitlist for Healthy at Home, an online course that shares simple and important things we can do every day to reduce our exposure to toxins in our homes.
+Click here for Healthy at Home, an online course that shares simple and important things you can do every day to reduce your exposure to toxins in your home.

 Your Next Steps In Choosing a Water filter

 Choosing the best water or water filter really shouldn’t be so difficult.
 How do you choose what’s best when there are pros and cons to every option?
 Here are the steps we recommend.